ngocuong0105/dendron-wiki/vault/machine learning.Linear Regression.md

 - The errors are normally distributed, independent, and homoscedastic (constant variance).
 - The errors are independent of the features (no endogeneity).
 - The features are not multi-collinear (not highly correlated).

+Example when each of these assumptions is violated:
+- Non-linear relationship: $y = 2x^2 + noise$
+- Correlated errors: time series data with autocorrelated residuals
+- Heteroscedasticity: variance of errors increases with the value of x (leverage effect, further from mean pull the line more)
+- Endogeneity: omitted variable that affects that affects both x and y